TheVarsity/OpenVarsity/content/posts/2020-07-30-lets-talk-about-speed/index.md

 Unfortunately, The Varsity has 1000s of images over the last 20 years on our servers, and we couldn't possibly do this manually.

-I am still deliberating between Short Pixel and Ewww Image Optimizer, but an automatic tool that reduces the size of the image helps the overall performance of the website significantly.
+I am planning to use Short Pixel Image Optimizer, it can automatically optimize images and even generate WebP files.
+They also gave The Varsity 15,000 credits for being a NGO.

 The number of requests The Varsity handles plus the size of these images is what leads to the huge bandwidth on our servers.